okiyama/link-bot/README.md

 * Respect durations of notes in MIDI file
 * Allow user to choose which track link should play
 * Handle notes outside his range somehow.
 Auto-transcribing could work, but if the range is too big it just won't really work.
+* Fix the dependency on copy-pasting LuaMidi into Bizhawk/Lua folder